Bahandi25/sdpFinal/README.md

 The Adapter pattern is applied to make the TeamShop class compatible with the TicketAdapter interface used by the FootballTeamManager.
 It promotes flexibility and reusability, allowing the system to work with different ticket providers without altering the core logic.

 Conclusion:
+While writing the code, we were faced with the problem of combining the code of different team members.
 Our program is still open to many extensions, for example, you can add more global functions to organize all matches or add a database to store match results and maintain tournament tables.

 References:
 https://refactoring.guru/design-patterns/book